What is Operator Inference?#

 Important

-Writing the problem in standard form reveals an important fact: for the most common choices of \(\mathcal{R}\), the Operator Inference learning problem (4) has a unique solution if and only if \(\D\) has full column rank.
+For the most common choices of \(\mathcal{R}\), the OpInf learning problem (4) has a unique solution if and only if the data matrix \(\D\) has full column rank.
 A necessary condition for this to happen is \(k \ge d(r,m)\), that is, the number of training snapshots \(k\) should exceed the number of reduced-order operator entries to be learned for each system mode.
-If you are experiencing poor performance with Operator Inference reduced models, try decreasing \(r\), increasing \(k\), or adding a regularization term to improve the conditioning of the learning problem.
+If you are experiencing poor performance with OpInf ROMs, try decreasing \(r\), increasing \(k\), or adding a regularization term to improve the conditioning of the learning problem.

 Note